 - Remember you’ll be less likely to jump to negative conclusions if your relationship has savings in the emotional bank account.
 Spend quality time together, talk, touch, buy them a gift or help them with chores.
 Find out what your partner’s main love language is by doing this free Five Love Languages quiz together.
 Then give to your partner in their main love language, not yours.

-- Showing you care – in ways that are meaningful for your partner – is guaranteed to nurture your relationship.
+- Showing you care – in ways that are meaningful for your partner – is guaranteed to nurture your relationship and restore the charge to your relationship.
 Doing this is one of the many ways to keep building your awareness of your partner’s inner psychological world, sharing fondness and admiration of each other and turning towards each other so you frequently make deposits into your relationship’s emotional bank account.
 Feeling loving towards your partner is the easiest way to give them the benefit of the doubt they often rightly deserve.

 - If you’re doing the above things consistently and don’t see much improvement, seek out a post-graduate trained couples counsellor.
 Read this page so you can make sure your counsellor is well-trained in couples work.
 They are experienced in helping couples reconnect using evidence-based research methods.
 You don’t do your own dental work, do you?
 You go to an expert – the dentist.
 Go to an expertly trained couples counsellor if your own efforts haven’t helped.

 - You may need a relationship rescue or a private, two day couples intensive retreat, tailor-made for just the two of you.
 Don’t wait too long because years of bad habits cause a lot of emotional hurt which may make change more difficult.
 World renowned marriage researcher John Gottman and his wife Julie Gottman claim that the average couple who begins relationship counselling has experienced relationship difficulties for over six years.
 The longer you wait to seek help, the more deeply entrenched the communication problems making them more resistant to treatment.